sanskrit/raw_etexts/mixed/ebhAratI-sampat/vedAngAni/jyotiSham/mahAvIrAchAryaH/gaNitasArasangrahaH.md

 The rulefor finding out any unknown fraction in other required places (than the beginning):-

-[135](# "This rule is similar to the rule already given in stanza No. 125.").
+135[^217].
 The optionally split up parts derived from the (given) sum, when divided in order by the simplified known quantities (in the intended *Bhāgāpavāha* fractions), and (then) subtracted from one (severally), become the unknown (fractional quantities) in the (required) places of our choice.

+[^217]: "This rule is similar to the rule already given in stanza No. 125."

 Thus ends the *Bhāgāpavāha* variety of fractions.

 The rule for finding out the unknown fractions in all theplaces in relation to a *Bhāgānubandha* or *Bhāgāpavāha* variety of fractions (when their ultimate value is known) :-

-[136](# " The previous rules here intended are those given in stanzas 122, 125, 132 and 135.").
+136[^218].
 Optionally choose your own desired fractions in relation to all unknown places, excepting (any) one.
 Then by means of the rules mentioned before, arrive at that (one unknown) fraction with the help of these (optionally chosen fractional quantities).

+[^218]: " The previous rules here intended are those given in stanzas 122, 125, 132 and 135."

 *Examples in illustration thereof.*